Camping is an amazing family activity! Fresh air! Explorations! Cooking over fire! Dirt, sticks & rocks!!!

-My luggage of choice for any camping trip is a bunch of sturdy Rubbermaid -type containers.
-The reasons are simple: 1) they hold a lot.
+My luggage of choice for any tent camping trip is a bunch of sturdy Rubbermaid -type containers.
+The reasons are simple: 1) They hold a lot.
 2) They are waterproof.
 3) Most critters can’t get into them.
 4) They stack nicely.
 5) You really don’t want to drag your luggage around a campsite.

 I am also a huge fan of Space Bags .
 While I love the large ones that require a vacuum to remove the air, I am equally enamored with the ones that you roll the air out of.
 Not only does this allow me to get more into my containers but it also helps me keep clean and dirty (or wet) items separated.

 Use a handy tote – I like this soft utility tote – to haul towels, toiletries, and other necessary items to the showers.

 So you’re gonna “rough it” and sleep on the ground.
 A word of advice: that’s only fun if your under 12.
 Invest in an inflatable mattress.
 Make sure it has an air pump- you don’t want to be stuck blowing it up!
 You can find air mattresses that take batteries, but that is expensive.
 If I don’t have electricity at my campsite I make sure to have a DC adapter in my car.

 Even if you have the mattress you will want to bring more blankets than you think you’ll need.
 It gets cold at night.
 And you’ll wake up a bit clammy and chilly.
 Bring a blanket to go under your air mattress to protect it from anything on the ground that might puncture it, another to go on top of the air mattress (below the sheet) as that plastic gets cold at night, and a nice thick one to cover your self with.
 Yes, that is three blankets per bed.
 Trust me, you’ll want them.